isdrupter/mqirc/README.md

 ## Requirements:

-- paho-mqtt<br> :
+- paho-mqtt<br>
- --pip install paho-mqtt (or)<br>
+ --install on linux : pip install paho-mqtt <br>
- --pip install -r requirements.txt<br>
+ -- alternatively: pip install -r requirements.txt<br>

 ## Usage:

 - To bridge mqtt traffic on your localhost from topic shell/incoming and to topic shell/outgoing ,<br>
-  to an irc server in channel #mqtt: python mqirc -s  'shell/outgoing' -t  'shell/incoming' -m localhost -c '#mqtt' -i localhost -I 6667
+  to an irc server in channel #mqtt:<br>
+  `python mqirc -s  'shell/outgoing' -t  'shell/incoming' -m localhost -c '#mqtt' -i localhost -I 6667`
 - To send a message, "@cmd \<message to send here\>"
 - To get usage, "@help'
 - To kill the bot, "@die"